COMBATING GLOBAL WARMING IN CHINA

 Air Pollution in China Spurring Action on Global Warming

-Chris Buckley wrote in the New York Times, “The grimy haze blanketing Beijing and other Chinese cities comes from motor vehicles, factories, power plants and furnaces that also emit carbon dioxide, the main global warming gas from human activities.
-The widespread ire about air pollution has forced China’s new leadership to vow firmer, faster measures for cleaner air that are likely to reduce carbon dioxide output, especially from coal, experts said.
+Chris Buckley wrote in the New York Times, “The grimy haze blanketing Beijing and other Chinese cities comes from motor vehicles, factories, power plants and furnaces that also emit carbon dioxide.
+The widespread ire about air pollution has forced China’s leadership to vow firmer, faster measures for cleaner air that are likely to reduce carbon dioxide output, especially from coal, experts said.
 “The public concern about the air pollution has helped raise awareness about broader environmental problems,” said Jiang Kejun, a researcher at the Energy Research Institute, which advises the Chinese government.
 “This will be a big help in pushing China.”
 [Source: Chris Buckley, New York Times, August 31, 2013 :]

 See Energy, Coal, Alternative Energies

 Environmentalists give China some credit for trying to reduce greenhouse gas emissions.
 China has implemented new programs and tested new technologies to control global warming.
 It has made industry more energy efficient; designed new buildings and appliances that don’t waste energy; and planted forests that absorb greenhouse gases.
 Dirty old steel factories are being upgraded or relocated.
 Particularly dirty ones have been ordered to shut down even though they employ thousands of people.
 What is more, per capita energy consumption levels are still considerably lower than levels in the developed world, particularly the United States.